Options:

 a tall young blonde Italian lady

-a short fat old man
+a short fat3 old man

 a big square dining room

-We generally put the adjectives referring to the age of someone or
+We generally put the adjectives referring to the age of someone or something before adjectives of colour; before adjectives of age, adjectives of shape; and before adjectives of shape, adjectives of size.

 a a (travelling, alarm, round) ____________________ clock